 Mentoring and advising are important tools for networking.
 Always take the time to help others.
 Good karma will result.

 Simply stated, meeting a new person involves sharing information about yourself (school, job, etc.), asking questions and listening.
 It is amazing how you can be an “icebreaker” in just five minutes.
 If you take the right approach with people when you meet them.

 And try to remember a person’s first name, always!

-Given the new world order due to COVID-19, we must be creative when it comes to networking with the closings of restaurants and offices and cancellation of sporting or music events and family celebrations like weddings.
+Given the new world order due to COVID-19, we must be creative when it comes to networking with the closings of restaurants and offices.
+Or cancellation of sporting or music events and family celebrations like weddings.